libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 ### AppImage

 ::: warning Tip
-AppImage has the following known bugs:
+The following known bugs exist with the AppImage variant:

-- `TUN` authorization is not supported.
-If you need to use TUN mode, start the `AppImage` package with `sudo`.
+- TUN authorization is not supported.
+If you need to use TUN mode, start the AppImage variant with `sudo`.
-- `Clash Rust` is temporarily unavailable and is being [investigated](https://github.com/libnyanpasu/clash-nyanpasu/issues/1448).
+- Clash Rust is temporarily unavailable and is being [investigated](https://github.com/libnyanpasu/clash-nyanpasu/issues/1448).
 - Service mode is not supported at this time.
 - Core updates are not supported at this time.